 People with gender dysphoria may need additional support to access screening.
-For more information visit:
+To understand more visit www.jostrust.org.uk/information/cervical-screening/trans-non-binary

-🜾 Ideas for improving access and informed participation
+K Ideas for improving access and informed participation

 Below is a range of suggestions that your practice could use to add value to existing work or may wish to try to optimise participation.